 - The Map Library

 These galleries will illustrate the strength, diversity, innovation and success of Yukoners.
-Based around the objects which have been entrusted to MacBride for the last 70 years, the galleries will remind of where come from and help us define who we are.
-Join us over the next six months for story and design nights starting in May as we refine the detailed designs in each gallery to share the Yukon.
+Based around the objects which have been entrusted to MacBride for the last 70 years, the galleries will remind us of where come from and help us define who we are.
+Land and Light is open and gallery construction is underway with completion in summer of 2019.

 Programming and Exhibitions